SplitMAC: Wireless Split Learning over Multiple Access Channels: Introduction

-SL offers a promising alternative to FL for large-scale model training.
-SL allows devices to share the global model's burden with a powerful central server, reducing computational costs and storage needs on devices \cite{letaief2021edge, tran2022privacy}.
-Additionally, SL enhances data privacy by keeping sensitive training data isolated from the central server, similar to FL.
+SL offers a promising alternative to FL, particularly for large-scale model training, as it allows devices to share the burden of the global model with a powerful central server, thereby reducing computational costs and storage needs on devices \cite{letaief2021edge, tran2022privacy}.
+More specifically, the investigation in \cite{SL_FL_comparison} demonstrated that SL is more communication-efficient than FL, particularly as the model's complexity increases.
+This efficiency is achieved by offloading computational workloads to the resource-rich server.
+Additionally, the study in \cite{SL_convergence} showed that sequential SL is more robust to data heterogeneity than a typical FL framework \cite{mcmahan17a}, resulting in lower error bounds and faster convergence.
 Despite its advantages, implementing SL in practical applications is challenging due to significant communication delays \cite{letaief2021edge,tran2022privacy}.
-These delays stem from the frequent transmission of smashed data from devices and intermediate gradients from the PS, increasing not only with the number of devices but also with the size of the smashed data or the intermediate gradients.
+These delays stem from the frequent transmission of smashed data from devices and intermediate gradients from the server, increasing not only with the number of devices but also with the size of the smashed data or the intermediate gradients.

-To alleviate the communication latency of SL, various communication-efficient SL frameworks have been developed in the literature \cite{shiranthika2023decentralized}.
+To alleviate the communication latency of SL, various communication-efficient SL frameworks were developed in the literature \cite{shiranthika2023decentralized}.
 One of the representative approaches toward this direction is to compress the smashed data and/or intermediate gradients, in order to directly minimize the SL's communication overhead.
 For example, in \cite{SL_SQ_1}, a communication-efficient SL framework was developed by leveraging the top-$S$ sparsification technique for both smashed data and intermediate gradients.
 Similarly, in \cite{SL_SQ_2}, a quantization technique was proposed, wherein the smashed data undergoes quantization using $K$-means clustering.
-In \cite{oh2023communication}, adaptive feature-wise dropout is applied to the intermediate features.
-Subsequently, the communication overhead is further reduced by the adaptive feature-wise quantization.
+In \cite{oh2023communication}, adaptive feature-wise dropout was applied to the intermediate features.
+Subsequently, the communication overhead was further reduced by the adaptive feature-wise quantization.
 Despite their potential benefits, these approaches inherently compromise precision, introducing calculation errors during the training process.